 Fortunately, it has many preventable causes.
 The key to safe recovery is that you follow the post-op guidelines provided to you by the clinic.
 Bacteria are found almost everywhere.
 There’s no escaping them.
 They always pose the risk of infection after any surgery.
 But you can avoid them through proper wound care.
 In general, a hair transplant is a safe surgery.
 If the surgeon is qualified and experienced, your surgery is bound to be a success.

-How Common Is Hair Transplant Infection?
+How Common Is Infection After A Hair Transplant?

-Incisions provide an entry point for the bacteria on the skin and those outside of the body.
+Incisions provide an entry point for the bacteria on the skin and outside the body.
 It’s not just with surgery.
 Open wounds have a risk of developing an infection.
 Tiny cuts and scrapes mean broken skin, which puts it at risk of infection.

 The extraction and implantation of follicles entail opening tiny channels in the scalp.
 This might make it seem like the infection is a common occurrence in hair transplant surgery.
 However, its possibility is very minuscule, only 1-3%.
 Those who do develop it, though, need to take extra care as it can impact the final results of the surgery.
 An infection doesn’t mean that nothing can be done to save your hair transplant surgery.
 There is treatment available, and you can still have a full head of hair.